-Soon to be in their third iteration, the Magadan Mk3 panniers feature a new Molle system that allows you to add or remove side pockets and configure the bags to your own requirements.
+Now in their third iteration, the Magadan Mk3 panniers feature a new Molle system that allows you to add or remove side pockets and configure the bags to your own requirements.
 They are lighter and stiffer thanks to redesigned internals and incorporate new Hyperlon fabric on the base for added abrasion and water resistance.

 Adventure bike luggage can essentially be split into two components.
 Side panniers that sit on the left and right side of the bike and a top bag that straddles them behind the rider.
 This top bag is often used for camping gear as it’s the last thing to go on and and the first thing to come off the bike.
 You often use it to stuff your tent and sleeping bag inside along with anything else that you want to be able to get hold of fairly quickly when you get to camp.

 Our new rolltop bags are designed to work with both our Magadan and throwover Panniers.
 They come in two sizes, small if you’re an absolute Light Is Right rider, and a larger version if you’ve not managed to pick up an uber tiny tent and sleeping bag yet.